summerhays/new_momisms/_pages/mentions.md

 * *Disaster waiting to happen*.
 A risky plan or situation.
 * *Give grey hair*.
 Accuses someone of causing undue stress leading to premature aging.
 * *Gripe*.
 Mother does say this a **lot** but we suppose that doesn't automatically a momism make.
+* *Hang on for dear life*.
+To desperately hold on to something.
+We hear mom's voice in this phrase, but other people have said it.
 * *Hare-brained*.
 Dimwitted.
 * *Harrumph!*.
 (Exclamation).
 * *Have no sense*.
 To make poor or foolish decisions.